This site contains affiliate links. Please see Policies for more information.

 Ingredients in Healthy Bang Bang Shrimp Pasta

-- Dry whole wheat spaghetti noodles: Whole wheat noodles are packed with 3x the fiber and also contain protein, iron, and zinc.
+• Dry whole wheat spaghetti noodles: Whole wheat noodles are packed with 3x the fiber and also contain protein, iron, and zinc.
 You can use angel hair pasta instead of spaghetti if you like.
+Just note that angel hair pasta doesn’t boil as long as cooked spaghetti noodles.

-- Raw FROZEN jumbo shrimp, peeled and deveined: You’ll want to make sure you use raw frozen shrimp because using raw unfrozen or pre-cooked shrimp will affect your cooking times.
-Definitely make sure to use peeled, deveined shrimp, too.
+• Raw FROZEN jumbo, peeled and deveined shrimp: You’ll want to make sure you use raw frozen shrimp because using raw unfrozen or pre-cooked shrimp will affect your cooking times.
+Definitely make sure to use deveined and peeled shrimp, too.
+Do not let the frozen shrimp thaw before cooking.

-- Minced garlic: Use fresh garlic if you can, as it will give a great punch of flavor to this dish.
-If you’re out of fresh garlic, though, garlic powder will do in a pinch.
+• Minced garlic: Use fresh minced garlic if you can, as it will give a great punch of flavor to this dish.
+If you’re out of fresh minced garlic, though, garlic powder will do in a pinch.

-- Plain 2% Greek yogurt: Instead of using mayo or cream cheese, this healthy version of Bang Bang Shrimp pasta substitutes 2% Greek yogurt.
+• Plain 2% Greek yogurt: Instead of using mayo or cream cheese, this healthy version of Bang Bang Shrimp pasta substitutes plain Greek yogurt.
+Be sure to purchase the 2%.

-- Sriracha sauce or other hot sauce: Sriracha sauce is easy to get at most grocery stores, but other hot sauces will work well, too.
+• Sriracha sauce or other hot sauce: Sriracha sauce is easy to get at most grocery stores, but other hot sauces such as Thai sweet chili sauce will work well, too.

-- Green onions: I like using green onions to bring a bit of color and crunch to this pasta dish.
+• Green onion: I like using green onions to bring a bit of color and crunch to this pasta dish.

 How to Make Healthy Bang Bang Shrimp Pasta in the Instant Pot